RealNumberI/streaming-03-rabbitmq/README.md

 1. Execute the script.
 1. Watch what happens in the listening window.
 1. Do this several times to emit at least 3 different messages.
-**I did this, and my screenshot includes some messages not in the emit because I was makign changes in VS COde.
+**I did this, and my screenshot includes some messages not in the emit because I was making changes in VS Code.
 It ws fun to watch the listen window update for VS code, too.**

 ## Version 1: Don't Repeat Yourself (DRY)